sbt/sbt-protobuf/README.md

     libraryDependencies += "some.groupID" % "some.artifactID" % "1.0" // #2

-Line #1 tells `sbt-protobuf` that the specified artifact contains *.proto files which it needs to extract and add to the `includePath` for `protoc`.
+Line #1 tells `sbt-protobuf` that the specified artifact contains *.proto files which it needs to extract and add to the `--proto_path` for `protoc`.
+Internally the setting `externalIncludePath` is used to track 3rd party proto files.

-Line #2 adds the artifact to the regular compile:libraryDependencies.
+Line #2 adds the artifact to the regular compile classpath.

-The `*.proto` files of dependencies are extracted and added to the `includePath` parameter for `protoc`, but are not compiled.
+The `*.proto` files of dependencies are extracted and added to the `--proto_path` parameter for `protoc`, but are not compiled.

+### Compiling external proto files
+Sometimes it's desirable to compile external proto files (eg. because the library is compiled with an older version of `protoc`).
+This can be achieved by adding the following setting:

+    sourceDirectories in PB.protobufConfig <+= (externalIncludePath in PB.protobufConfig).identity

 ### Packaging proto files
 `*.proto` files can be included in the jar file by adding the following setting to your build definition: